GoogleCloudPlatform/healthcare/deploy/README.md

 The Deployment Manager template `templates/remote_audit_logs.py` will perform the following steps on an existing audit logs project.

-*   If `logs_bigquery_dataset_ specified, create a BigQuery dataset to hold audit logs, with appropriate access control.
+*   If `logs_bigquery_dataset` is specified, create a BigQuery dataset to hold audit logs, with appropriate access control.
-*   If `logs_gcs_bucket` specified, create a logs GCS bucket, with appropriate access control and TTL.
+*   If `logs_gcs_bucket` is specified, create a logs GCS bucket, with appropriate access control and TTL.

 See `remote_audit_logs.py.schema` for details of each field.
 This template is used by the `create_project.py` script.

 ### Script create_project.py

-The script `create_project.py` takes in a single YAML file and performs the following steps:
+The script `create_project.py` takes in a single YAML file and creates one or more projects.
+It creates an audit logs project if `audit_logs_project` is provided, and then creates a data hosting project for each project listed under `projects`.
+For each new project, the script performs the following steps:

 *   Create a new GCP project.
 *   Enabled billing on the project.